sandialabs/PyRIID/README.md

 [![Python](https://img.shields.io/pypi/pyversions/riid)](https://badge.fury.io/py/riid)
 [![PyPI](https://badge.fury.io/py/riid.svg)](https://badge.fury.io/py/riid)

-This repository contains the PyRIID package (as well as tests and examples) which is intended to provide utilities that support machine learning-based research and solutions to radioisotope identification.
+This repository contains the PyRIID package (as well as tests and examples) which provides utilities that support machine learning-based research and solutions to radioisotope identification.

 ## Installation

+These instructions assume you meet the following requirements:

+- Python version: 3.7+
+- Operating systems: Windows, Mac, or Ubuntu

-These instructions assume you have an up-to-date and stable Python installation; a virtual environment is recommended.
+A virtual environment is recommended.

+Tests and examples are ran via Actions on many combinations of Python version and operating system.
+You can verify support for your platform by checking the workflow files.

+### For Use

-To use the latest version on PyPI (note: changes are slower to appear here), run:
+To use the latest version on PyPI (note: changes are currently slower to appear here), run:

 ```
 pip install riid
 ```

-For the latest features, run:
+**For the latest features, run:**

 ```
 pip install git+https://github.com/sandialabs/pyriid.git@main
 ```

+### For Development

 If you are developing PyRIID, clone this repository and run: